Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 The end result should provide a documentation with the following contents:

 - a list of all ADRs in our documentation
-- detailes about every ADR
+- details about every ADR
-- an overview about which ADRs are covered by a constriant
+- an overview about which ADRs are covered by a constraint
 - the results of the constraints for the last build

 ### Scanning ADRs